Composite video: Composite artifacts

 The combining of component signals to form the composite signal does the same, causing a checkerboard video artifact known as dot crawl.
 Dot crawl is a defect that results from crosstalk due to the intermodulation of the chrominance and luminance components of the signal.
 This is usually seen when chrominance is transmitted with high bandwidth, and its spectrum reaches into the band of the luminance frequencies.
 Comb filters are commonly used to separate signals and eliminate these artifacts from composite sources.
-S-Video and component video avoid this problem as they maintain the component signals separately.
+S-Video and component video avoid this problem as they maintain the component signals physically separate.

 Recording

-Most home analog video equipment record a signal in (roughly) composite format: LaserDiscs store a true composite signal, while consumer videotape formats (including VHS and Betamax) and commercial and industrial tape formats (including U-matic) use modified composite signals (generally known as color-under).
-The professional D-2 videocassette format digitally records and reproduces composite video signals using PCM encoding of the analog signal on the magnetic tape.
+Most home analog video equipment record a signal in (roughly) composite format: LaserDiscs and type C videotape for example store a true composite signal modulated, while consumer videotape formats (including VHS and Betamax) and commercial and industrial tape formats (including U-matic) use modified composite signals FM encoded (generally known as color-under).
+The professional D-2 videocassette format digitally stores a sampled analog composite video signal on magnetic tape.
+With the advent of affordable higher sampling speed analog to digital converters, realtime composite to YUV sampled digital sampling has been possible since the 1980s and raw waveform sampling and software decoding since the 2010s.